paldhous/NICAR/2015/md_raw/gephi.md

 Having learned these basics, we will now explore a more interesting network, based on voting patterns in the U.S. Senate in 2014.

 Select `File>Open` from the top menu and navigate to the file `senate-113-2014.gexf`.
-The next dialog box will give you some information about the network being imported, in this case telling you it it is an undirected network containing 101 nodes (two Senators left the chamber in 2013, their places filled first by temporary appointees, then elected replacements), and 5049 edges:
+The next dialog box will give you some information about the network being imported, in this case telling you it it is an undirected network containing 101 nodes, and 5049 edges:

 ![](./img/gephi_12.jpg)

 Once the network has imported, go to the `Data Laboratory` to view and examine the data for the `Nodes` and `Edges`.
-Notice that each edge has a column called `percent_agree`, which is the number of times the member of each pair of Senators voted the same way, divided by the total number of votes in the chamber in 2013, giving a number between 0 and 1:
+Notice that each edge has a column called `percent_agree`, which is the number of times the member of each pair of Senators voted the same way, divided by the total number of votes in the chamber in 2014, giving a number between 0 and 1:

 ![](./img/gephi_13.jpg)